Eltham suburb profile

 Eltham rental market trends

-The rental market in Eltham has shown varied growth, with house rents experiencing a modest increase of 1.5% over the past year to $660 per week, while unit rents have surged 20.2% to $595 per week.
-This significant rise in unit rents highlights strong demand in the area, making Eltham an attractive option for renters and investors seeking opportunities in a suburban setting.
+The rental market in Eltham has experienced moderate growth, with house rents increasing by 1.5% over the past year to $660 per week.
+In contrast, unit rents have seen a significant rise of 12.3%, reaching $595 per week.
+Eltham's appeal lies in its blend of natural beauty and suburban convenience, making it an attractive option for renters seeking a balanced lifestyle.

 Suburbs near Eltham